Virginia's 10th House of Delegates district

 Virginia's 10th House of Delegates district elects one of the 100 members of the Virginia House of Delegates, the lower house of the state's bicameral legislature.
 The district includes portions of Fairfax County.
-The district's representative is Dan Helmer.
+The district's representative is Democrat Dan Helmer.

 Elections

 2017

 In the 2017 general election, Democrat Wendy Gooditis challenged incumbent Republican Randy Minchew; she won by almost 4%.

 2019

 In 2019, the same candidates faced off again, with each raising more than a million dollars for the race.
 Gooditis won by roughly 5%.